talkable/talkable-docs/source/android_sdk/advanced.rst

    .. note::

-     You can set site slug at any time after initialization in the following way:
+     You can set the site slug at any time after initialization in the following way:

      .. code-block:: java

-       Talkable.setSiteSlug(context, "some-site-slug");
+       Talkable.setSiteSlug("some-site-slug");

-     Make sure to add credentials for this site inside the manifest file.
+     Make sure to add the credentials for this site inside the manifest file.
      Otherwise, an exception will be raised.

 Sharing via Facebook